 The New 52

 Cassandra Sandsmark appeared in the New 52, but with a new background.
 As Wonder Woman was now the daughter of Zeus and Hippolyta instead and Cassandra, a new origin was given to her.
 It is known that she is somewhat of a famous thief and is also incredibly powerful, referred to as the most powerful member of the rag-tag group of teenagers called the Teen Titans before Superboy joined their team.
+It's also stated by her that she finds Superboy hot (albeit angered with him trying to kill her and her friends).

 Queen Hippolyta, ruler of Themyscira.